-- 1. Verify that all used answer booklets including combined test/answer booklets have a barcode label (Student Precode, District/School, or Do Not Score) affixed to the front cover of the answer booklet. - 2.
-Verify that all responses for students using a transcription accommodation have been properly transcribed verbatim into a form-appropriate scannable answer booklet.
-Ensure that the field on page 3 of the answer booklet has been coded. - 3.
+- 1. Verify that all used answer and combined test/answer booklets have a barcode label (Student Precode, District/School, or Do Not Score) affixed to the front cover. - 2.
+Verify that all responses for students using a transcription accommodation have been properly transcribed verbatim into a form-appropriate scannable answer or combined test/answer booklet.
+Ensure that the field on page 3 of the answer or combined test/answer booklet has been coded. - 3.
 After inventorying all materials, use the Materials Accountability Form located on the portal to record the number of booklets returned to the DAC. - 4.
 For Literature, make sure there are no answer booklets inserted inside a test booklet. - i.
 Booklets that are inserted inside another booklet may not be detected during check-in at DRC. - ii.
 Failure to remove booklets inserted inside of other booklets may cause discrepancies when DRC counts booklets and will impact student and school reporting. - 5.
-Separate all answer booklets from test booklets.
-Place all answer booklets including combined test/answer booklets in the boxes retained from DRC's original shipment. - i.
-DRC does not require answer booklets to be sorted by subject or grade within the school boxes, only that answer booklets be boxed separately from test booklets. - ii.
+Separate all answer and combined test/answer booklets from test booklets.
+Place all answer and combined test/answer booklets in the boxes retained from DRC's original shipment. - i.
+DRC does not require booklets to be sorted by subject or grade within the school boxes, only that answer and combined test/answer booklets be boxed separately from test booklets. - ii.
 Materials can be returned in one box if the total quantity for all subjects is small enough to fit into a single box.
-It is important to place the UPS/DRC return shipment answer booklet label on this box to notify DRC that the box contains answer booklets. - 6.
-Immediately return the boxes of answer booklets to the DAC, retaining enough materials at the school to account for new enrollments and make-ups through the end of the testing window. - 7.
-Box all test booklets and unopened packs of shrink-wrapped materials separately from the answer booklets and combined test/answer booklets in the remaining boxes that were retained from DRC's original shipment. - 8.
+It is important to place the UPS/DRC return shipment answer booklet label on this box to notify DRC that the box contains answer and combined test/answer booklets. - 6.
+Immediately return the boxes of answer and combined test/answer booklets to the DAC, retaining enough materials at the school to account for new enrollments and make-ups through the end of the testing window. - 7.
+Box all test booklets and unopened packs of shrink-wrapped materials in the remaining boxes that were retained from DRC's original shipment. - 8.
 All Test Security Certifications for the SAC, principal, TAs, proctors, and any other individuals should be sent to the DAC for delivery to the Chief School Administrator for filing.
 Do not return the certifications to DRC. - 9.
 Electronic or hard copies of the Security Checklists, PAsecureID lists, and Seating Charts must remain on file with the school/district for at least three (3) years.
 Do not return these lists to DRC. - 10.
 Do not return the Handbook for Assessment Coordinators, the Directions for Administration Manuals, or scratch paper to DRC.
 Please follow instructions from the DAC for the destruction of scratch/grid paper.
 TAs and proctors may keep the Directions for Administration Manuals after testing.